jlpopp01/LBB/readme.md

 This console app is brought to you by Python

+Simply slide into the project folder where we've downloaded our files.

+type (or copy) python3 lbb.py

+voila!

 It will prompt you to make an entry, that entry will be based on a date and a note.

 The date and note are verified (actual date/length of note)